Dylananhminh0810/ESP32station/README.md

-Use ESP-IDF to make a station with a website to display the data from ESP through wifi with http protocol.
+Use ESP-IDF to make a http server to display the data from ESP32 through wifi.
 Learning ESP-IDF -- use ESP32 devkit v1.

 | Supported Targets | ESP32 | ESP32-C2 | ESP32-C3 | ESP32-S2 | ESP32-S3 |
 | ----------------- | ----- | -------- | -------- | -------- | -------- |